RobTheThief/ci-project-1-css-and-html/README.md

     - Each text element and chevron are enclosed in anchors that will bring the user to the main contant of the page.

-    - The landing image greets the use with an awe inspiring image to grab attention and peak interest.
+    - The landing image greets the user with an awe inspiring image to grab attention and peak interest.

 ![Landing Image](https://github.com/RobTheThief/ci-project-1-css-and-html/blob/main/media/landingimagescreenshot.png)